-An important poison prevention step is the safely disposal of expired or unused medications.
+An important poison prevention step is the safe disposal of expired or unused medications.
 Keeping "leftover" medications can pose a danger for children, pets and people who might be looking for medications to abuse or misuse.
 Never keep prescription medications left over after treatment of injuries or surgeries.
 It's not safe to take those medications for reasons other than those they were prescribed for.
 Don't share your prescription medications with friends or family members even if they have similar symptoms.
 It's never okay to take prescription medication that was not specifically prescribed for you.

 Medications that are expired can be less effective and expired prescription medications are most likely not part of your physician's current treatment plan.